 |

-| TRUCKING - This type of research is known as accelerated
+| TRUCKING - This type of research is known as

 pavement testing (APT) because a design lifetime of truck damage (typically 10 to 15

 years) is compressed into 2 years.
-Trucking operations began in the summer of 2009 in
+Trucking operations began in the

 operational, an AM driver shift runs from 5:00 AM until approximately 2:00 PM, and a PM